maliut/meta.js/README.md

 let e = Entity.new();
 e.arbitrarymethod(1,2,3);   // => "call method arbitrarymethod with args: 1,2,3"
 ```
-It's implements by Proxy in es6, so use `new Entity()` will lose this feature.
+It's implemented by Proxy in es6, so use `new Entity()` will lose this feature.
 You can also use `e._origin` to get the object behind proxy.
 The side effect is, because function is also a propery of object in Javascript, call `e.arbitraryproperty` will get a function rather than *undefined*.

 ##